linxin4cs/enote-backend/README.md

 ## API Documentation

 The API follows RESTful conventions, and all available endpoints are defined in the `src/main/java/.../controller/` directory.
-You can use tools like Postman or Apifox (used for testing in the thesis) for testing.
+You can use tools like Postman or Apifox for testing.

 Frontend project repository: [ENote-Frontend](https://github.com/linxin4cs/enote-frontend)